Photon-instanton scattering in a superconducting circuit: Beyond the very high impedance regime: Obtaining the -matrix elements and the decay rate

 On the other hand, within the same approximations, it is shown in Appendix \ref{app:PRL_lim} that

-Comparing with Eq. \eqref{eq:fkDefSum}, we immediately find that
+Comparing with Eq.~\eqref{eq:fkDefSum}, we immediately find that

-where $f_k^{\textrm{apprx}}$ is the factor obtained in Ref. \cite{burshtein_photon-instanton_2021},
+where $f_k^{\textrm{apprx}}$ is the factor obtained in Ref.~\cite{burshtein_photon-instanton_2021},

-Note that the first line of Eq. \eqref{eq:fk} holds for any potential shape at $n=0$, where $\omega_0$ is the resonance frequency of the expanded harmonic potential around the minima and $\Gamma_0$ is the inverse $RC$ time.
-In the second line of Eq. \eqref{eq:fk} we use the explicit form of $\phi_0^{(0)}(\ii\omega)$ for a cosine potential to relate the $f_k$ factors to $f_k^{\textrm{apprx}}$ obtained in Ref. \cite{burshtein_photon-instanton_2021}.
+Note that the first line of Eq.~\eqref{eq:fk} holds for any potential shape at $n=0$, where $\omega_0$ is the resonance frequency of the expanded harmonic potential around the minima and $\Gamma_0$ is the inverse $RC$ time.
+In the second line of Eq.~\eqref{eq:fk} we use the explicit form of $\phi_0^{(0)}(\ii\omega)$ for a cosine potential to relate the $f_k$ factors to $f_k^{\textrm{apprx}}$ obtained in Ref.~\cite{burshtein_photon-instanton_2021}.

-This second line of Eq. \eqref{eq:fk} is favorable for two reasons.
+This second line of Eq.~\eqref{eq:fk} is favorable for two reasons.
 First, only a single analytical continuation of the numerical data is required to obtain the $f_k$ factors for all $k$ modes.
 Second, it is reasonable to assume that $\phi_0(\ii\omega)$ should not deviate too significantly from the approximate solution in Eq \eqref{eq:phi0_apprx}, such that its analytical structure, namely, the number of zeros and poles and their position in the complex plane, should be similar to that of the full numerical solution.
 This is crucial to avoid problems that could emerge from numerical inaccuracies in the estimation of the poles of $\phi_0(z)$ in the complex plane.
-Importantly, note the $\cos\delta_k$ factor in the first line of Eq. \eqref{eq:fk}, that approaches zero as $\omega_k\rightarrow\omega_0$, and counters the pole at $\ii\omega = \omega_0$ of $\phi_0^{(0)}(\ii\omega)$ to give a finite on-resonance value.
-A numerical error in the evaluation of the pole of the term inside the brackets in the first line of Eq. \eqref{eq:fk} would lead to divergences in $f_k$ near resonance.
-The second line of Eq. \eqref{eq:fk} removes this threat, by preemptively taking care of the pole at $\ii\omega = \omega_0$.
+Importantly, note the $\cos\delta_k$ factor in the first line of Eq.~\eqref{eq:fk}, that approaches zero as $\omega_k\rightarrow\omega_0$, and counters the pole at $\ii\omega = \omega_0$ of $\phi_0^{(0)}(\ii\omega)$ to give a finite on-resonance value.
+A numerical error in the evaluation of the pole of the term inside the brackets in the first line of Eq.~\eqref{eq:fk} would lead to divergences in $f_k$ near resonance.
+The second line of Eq.~\eqref{eq:fk} removes this threat, by preemptively taking care of the pole at $\ii\omega = \omega_0$.

 The anticipated analytical structure of the solution $\phi_0(\ii\omega)$ allows us to use a very simple method for numerical analytic continuation.
-In order to obtain $f_k$, we fit the expression inside the brackets in Eq. \eqref{eq:fk} to a polynomial in Matsubara frequency.
+The combination inside the brackets in Eq.~\eqref{eq:fk} is not expected to have any poles.
+Therefore, in order to obtain $f_k$, we fit the expression inside the brackets in Eq.~\eqref{eq:fk} to a polynomial in Matsubara frequency, rather than a Pad\'e approximant.
 Namely, we write